-This enormously popular play has always been rated as one of Shakespeare's outstanding theatrical successes, mostly because of the Gargantuan figure of Falstaff, whose witty skepticism transcends the form of the history play and becomes an archetype for humorous self-indulgence (Galleries 2.1.37; 2.2.1-2; 3.1.23; 6.1.18,19; 9.1.30).
+This enormously popular play has always been rated as one of Shakespeare's outstanding theatrical successes, mostly because of the Gargantuan figure of Falstaff, whose witty skepticism transcends the form of the history play and becomes an archetype for humorous self-indulgence (2.1.37, 2.1.39, 2.2.1; 3.1.23; 6.1.18, 6.1.19; 9.1.39).
 In performance this figure often becomes grotesquely exaggerated and actors are usually nervous about excessive audience expectations.
 Nevertheless, the script dexterously interweaves its several plot lines, the robbery at Gadshill, Prince Hal's relations with his two father-figures, and the Percys' rebellion, all neatly reaching a dynamic climax in the series of spectacular duels at the battle of Shrewsbury.
-The alternations of tone and topic - political, moralist, military, domestic - are well-designed to entertain the audience.
+The alternations of tone and topic—political, moralist, military, domestic—are well-designed to entertain the audience.
 The script also uses history didactically, often approximating to a morality play in which Falstaff seems to be a vice-figure tempting the young prince to betray his obligations as heir to the throne.
-Modern psychiatry may even see Hal not just as Everman but as the Ego trying to arbitrate between the temptations of the Libido incarnated in Falstaff and the obsessions of the Superego, detectable in Hotspur's fixation on honor - not to mention the Oedipal tensions of sons and fathers throughout.
+Modern psychiatry may even see Hal not just as Everyman but as the Ego trying to arbitrate between the temptations of the Libido incarnated in Falstaff and the obsessions of the Superego, detectable in Hotspur's fixation on honor—not to mention the Oedipal tensions of sons and fathers throughout.
 Most critics feel the play stands perfectly on its own, with Hal committing himself to the established order, but his full repudiation of Falstaff comes only at the end of the play's sequel, Henry IV, Part 2, so that this first script ends on a more positive note, with England's harmony temporarily restored.
 HMR

-Howlett, Kathy M., "Utopian Revisioning of Falstaff 's Tavern World: Orson Welles's Chimes at Midnight and Gus Van Sant's My Own Private Idaho" in Starks , Lisa S.; Lehmann, Courtney, eds, The Reel Shakespeare: Alternative Cinema and Theory, 165-88, Madison: Fairleigh Dickinson University Press; London: Associated University Presses, 2002.
+Howlett, Kathy M. "Utopian Revisioning of Falstaff 's Tavern World: Orson Welles's Chimes at Midnight and Gus Van Sant's My Own Private Idaho."
+In The Reel Shakespeare: Alternative Cinema and Theory, edited by Lisa S. Starks and Courtney Lehmann,165-88.
+Madison: Fairleigh Dickinson University Press; London: Associated University Presses, 2002.

 Lyons, Bridget Gellert, ed.
 Chimes at Midnight.
 Dir.
 Orson Welles.
 Rutgers University Press, 1988.

-McMillin, Scott, Henry IV, Part One, Manchester; New York: Manchester University Press, 1991.
-(Shakespeare in Performance series).
+McMillin, Scott.
+Henry IV, Part One.
+Shakespeare in Performance.
+Manchester; New York: Manchester University Press, 1991.

-Potter, Lois, "The Second Tetralogy: Performance as Interpretation."
-A Companion to Shakespeare's Works, Volume II: The Histories, Dutton, Richard, and Jean E. Howard, editors, Blackwell Publishing, 2005.
+Potter, Lois.
+"The Second Tetralogy: Performance as Interpretation."
+In A Companion to Shakespeare's Works, Volume II: The Histories, edited by Richard Dutton and Jean E. Howard.
+Malden, MA: Blackwell Publishing, 2005.

 Shaw, John.
 "The Staging of Parody and Parallels in 1 Henry IV."
 Shakespeare Survey 20 (1967): 61-73.